TomKostler/ToeplitzVisualization/README.md

 # ToeplitzVisualization
-Visualization of finding squares in arbitraryy Jordan-curves in the plane
+Visualization of finding squares in arbitrary Jordan-curves in the plane